sbonsey/walk4health-website/README.md

-# Walk4Health Website
+# Walk for Health Website

-A Vue.js website for the Walk4Health walking club.
+A Vue.js website for the Walk for Health walking club.

 <!-- Last updated: 2025-01-22 - Redis integration complete -->